leon-thomm/ryvencore-qt/README.md

   <img src="./ryvencore_qt/resources/pics/logo.png" alt="drawing" width="500"/>
 </p>

-**rvencore-qt** is a library for building flow-based visual scripting editors for Python with Qt.
+`rvencore-qt` is a library for building flow-based visual scripting editors for Python with Qt.
 It comes from the [Ryven](https://github.com/leon-thomm/Ryven) project and will be the foundation for future Ryven versions, amongst other specialized editors.
 With ryvencore-qt you can create Ryven-like editors to optimize for a specific domain.
-Technically, ryvencore-qt provides a Qt-based frontend for what is now referred to as *ryvencore*.
-However, ryvencore itself is currently still included in this repository until the API is solid enough to give it its own public repo. ryvencore might be the base for implementing other frontends in the future.
+Technically, `ryvencore-qt` provides a Qt-based frontend for what is now referred to as `ryvencore`.
+However, `ryvencore` itself is currently still included in this repository until the API is solid enough to give it its own public repo. `ryvencore` might be the base for implementing other frontends in the future.

-With ryvencore-qt you get a system for managing the abstract flows as well as the whole GUI for them, besides further optional convenience widgets.

 ### Installation